Yarang district: History

+On November 28, 1956, the Yarang Sanitary Center (Sukhaphiban Yarang) was established in some areas of Yarang Subdistrict and Pitumudi Subdistrict.

+On May 25, 1999, the city status was elevated from Yarang Sanitary Center (Sukhaphiban Yarang) into Yarang Subdistrict Municipality (Thesaban Tambon Yarang) as a result of the law.

 Geography

 Neighboring districts are (from the south clockwise) Raman and Mueang Yala of Yala province, Mae Lan, Nong Chik, Mueang Pattani, Yaring, Mayo, and Thung Yang Daeng of Pattani Province.

 Economy

-Tambon Khao Toom in the district is the site of Fort Sirindhorn, home of the Internal Security Operations Command Area 4.
+Tambon Khaotum in the district is the site of Fort Sirindhorn, home of the Internal Security Operations Command Area 4.

 Administration

 The district is divided into 12 sub-districts (tambons), which are further subdivided into 72 villages (mubans).
-Yarang is a township (thesaban tambon) which parts of the tambon Yarang and Pitu Mudi.
+Yarang is a township (thesaban tambon) which parts of the tambon Yarang and Pitumudi.
 There are a further 12 tambon administrative organizations (TAO).